 Pregnant or breast feeding women should to completely avoid Lac or containing products because it might be POSSIBLY UNSAFE.
 There are no scientific evidences available about its safety and efficacy during pregnancy and lactation.

-Lac used in ayurvedic medicines and Unani Medicines is a pure form of Lac collected from the plants and no other ingredient is mixed with it.
+Lac used in ayurvedic medicine and Unani Medicine is a pure form of Lac collected from the plants and no other ingredient is mixed with it.
 To remove its impurities and dust particles, it undergoes some natural purification processes, which includes washing it with hot water, heating and filtering it.
 It is also processed with herbs, herbal juices and mixed with herbal powder or extract for before using it therapeutically.